 - Service hotline

 - Tourist tax, if due, is not included in the price!

 Inclusive Package “Alhambra”

 Ticket and guided tour through the walls of the Alhambra by an expert exclusively for Eurobike guests.
-During the 2.5-hour tour, you will get to see the highlights: Nasrid Palace, Court of the Lions, and Generalife gardens.
+During the 2.5-hour tour, you will get to see the highlights of the Alhambra.
 Afterwards, there will still be ample time to explore the palace and the city of Granada on your own.